raffll/yampt/README.md

 SET PATH_FOREIGN=C:\path\to\master\foreign
 ```

 Then double-click on it.
 Now in "dict_base" you should have two base dictionaries.
-Please check if everything is ok, especially in CELL and DIAL records.
+Please check (in dictionary and log) if everything is ok, especially in CELL and DIAL records.
 Some records may need manually editing:

 ```
 <h3>CELL^<NOTFOUND><DOUBLED_2></h3>Arenim-Ahnengruft<hr>